 - Do not take without a doctor’s prescription if you are pregnant.

-- Do not take Alfalfa / Lucerne if you are suffering any kind of critical disease.
+- Do not take Alfalfa / Lucerne if you are suffering from any kind of critical disease.

 - If you are on diabetes or hypertension medication.
 Consult first the doctor before consuming Alfalfa / Lucerne.

-- If you are above 65 years old and want to start Alfalfa / Lucerne, consult the doctor, and talk about the health conditions.
+- If you are above 65 years old and want to start Alfalfa / Lucerne, consult the doctor and discuss the health conditions.

 - If you are on any supplements, vitamins, or herbal medication, consult the doctor before taking Alfalfa / Lucerne.

-- Avoid Alfalfa / Lucerne when having intestinal ulcers as it could worsen the condition.
+- Avoid Alfalfa / Lucerne when having intestinal ulcers, which could worsen the condition.